Innovation powers success in Japan – so let’s have more!

 Yasuhiro loves these products because they’re great for the wearer, made in Japan and bring value to the company.
 “I was told by my predecessor that we could achieve our targets every year as a result of strong sales of TASTEX® as we are a pioneer in these cosmetic, cool and warm finishes,” he explains.
 “Now I’d like us to develop another blockbuster product that is just as pioneering and just as successful.
 That’s my aim over the next five years.”

 From noisy teletypewriters to super-connectivity

 Yasuhiro started his career at Bayer as he wanted to work in a foreign company.
-Initially in the paper unit, he spent nearly two years based in Germany and later returned to Tokyo in a sales role for inorganic pigments.
+Initially in the paper unit, he spent nearly two years based in Germany.
+He later returned to Tokyo in a sales role for inorganic pigments.
 He became representative director for TANATEX Japan in 2014, responsible for all the business activities from sales and marketing to back office functions.
 This breadth of responsibility is one of the things he enjoys most about his work.
 In the big company environment of Bayer and Lanxess, functions like finance and accounting and human resources were independent from the sales unit.
 Now he enjoys overseeing all these functions in his role.

 Much has changed over the course of his career, not least the way business is conducted.
 He remembers there being a single desktop computer in the office when he started.
 Communications were sent by Telex – a network of very noisy teletypewriters – as even fax machines were uncommon.
 One thing he misses in today’s super-connected world however, is his need to travel to the European headquarters.
 He wishes he could make the trip to the Netherlands more often.